Truck Tracking Software System

 GPS Mapping Fleet Management Technology

-The heart of a GPS fleet management software system is its tracking technology.
+The heart of a fleet management software system is its tracking technology.
 Thanks to the advancements in reporting frequency on GPS tracking devices, dispatchers and fleet managers can get an accurate sense of where a vehicle is and when it’s expected to arrive at its destination.

 To get your fleet where it needs to be, you need real-time routing capabilities.
 With this tool in your kit, you can find the closest driver to the destination and send directions straight to a driver's phone when they need it.
-GPS truck tracking software eliminates time wasted when drivers don't know exactly how to get to their destination and cuts down on time spent in traffic by optimizing routes.
+Fleet tracking software eliminates time wasted when drivers don't know exactly how to get to their destination and cuts down on time spent in traffic by optimizing routes.

 Track Your Truck also features an animated replay map that allows you to see a "bread crumb" trail of a driver's route.
-You can see the exact path the driver took, the approximate speed of the vehicle and the direction the driver was heading at each point along the trail.
+Fleet managers can see the exact path the driver took, the approximate speed of the vehicle and the direction the driver was heading at each point along the trail.
 The ability to look back at any point in time can help you identify problem areas like ongoing construction on a route, as well as verify driver behavior.

 Fleet-Tracking Software With Real-Time Alerts